AriTheElk/sublimetext-defaultplus-theme/README.md

 By default the tabs will be styled in a "block-tab" style.
 To restore the default tab style, add `"defaultplus_classic_tabs": true` in your Preferences file.

 ## Changelog
+### 11.28.13
+* Updated the look and feel of the block tabs
+* Updated the look of input elements
+* Changed the color of button highlights
+* Made the side bar's color scheme easier on the eyes.

 ### 11.25.13
 * Added block-styled tabs